Dick Lucas (footballer): Playing career

 Born in Witney in 1948, Dick played his first game for Oxford United 'A' in January 1963, before signing his first professional contract in 1965.
 Dick played in 8 seasons for United, making a total of 219 appearances in all competitions, including 4 goals.
 A long term ankle injury ended his Football League career, with a move to Kettering Town following.
 Dick finished his playing career with a short spell at Aylesbury United, between 1978 and 1979.

+Retirement

+After finishing his football career, Lucas founded the company Busby & Lucas, supplying, servicing and repairing white goods in Witney, Oxfordshire.
+He sold the business in February 2020.